 The Attractive Nuisance Doctrine and other Special Rules

 A property/business owner owes two duties to those who are legally on the property.
 First, there is the duty to maintain the property in a reasonably safe condition.
 Second, there is the duty to warn of any latent or concealed hazards that the owner knew about or should have known about.
 Note that the above duties apply when someone is legally on the property.
 For example, guests in your home or customers in your place of business are legally on the property and are owed the above duties.
 Since the above duties apply to those who are legally on the property, the general rule is that they do not apply to trespassers.
 The "attractive nuisance doctrine" is an exception to this rule.

-Examples of an attractive nuisance include a house under construction (e.g. stacked cinder blocks, pile of sand and stack of lumber); abandoned or discarded refrigerators, washers, dryers or similar airtight boxes, a swimming pool or other artificial body of water where they are constructed in way as to constitute a trap or where there is some unusual element of danger; and derelict playground equipment.
+Examples of an attractive nuisance include a house under construction (e.g. stacked cinder blocks, a pile of sand, and a stack of lumber); abandoned or discarded refrigerators, washers, dryers or similar airtight boxes, a swimming pool or other artificial body of water where they are constructed in a way as to constitute a trap or where there is some unusual element of danger; and derelict playground equipment.

 The age, knowledge, and experience of the child are important factors to consider.
-For example, a 14-year-old who works part-time at his families' appliance repair business will appreciate the danger of a discarded refrigerator, where a 6-year-old will not.
+For example, a 14-year-old who works part-time at his family's appliance repair business will appreciate the danger of a discarded refrigerator, whereas a 6-year-old will not.
 If the child discovers the dangerous condition or appreciates the danger, the attractive nuisance doctrine does not apply.

 If the initial reaction to a condition is one of concern that it might pose an unreasonable danger, it probably should be corrected.

 - Experienced In Premises Liability Cases